suasuasuasuasua/personal-website/content/blog/drafts/understanding-the-blog-template.md

 ```

-Admittedly, this is something that _I_ added and was not in the template
+This is something that _I_ added and was not in the template repository.
+I do
-repository.
-I do think that it's worth mentioning because it's so cool (and
+think that it's worth mentioning because it's so cool (and because I'm such a
-because I learned about it a few months ago when I made the full transition to
-NixOS and nix-darwin).
+fan for it).
 I would use a pure
 [`flake.nix`](https://wiki.nixos.org/wiki/Flakes) `devShell`, but I've found
 that it can be tricky and you'll often spend more time debugging the flake file
 than actually doing useful work.
+Maybe that's just a skill issue.

 ## `package.json`